pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/releasing/official_releases/alpha_release.rst

 #.
 Warn about `feature freeze`_ one week before
 #.
 Warn about Alpha freeze one week before
 #.
 Plan for artwork Pardus

     * Wallpapers
     * Icon theme
     * Splash screens
 #.
 Create Alpha Test Release for Alpha validation tests

     * Installation media
     * Live media
 #.
 Prepare and make "where we are meeting" after validation tests
 #.
 Create release-notes
 #.
 Upload release-notes to developer.pardus.org.tr
 #.
 Release Alpha

+    * Warn mirrors and ULAKBIM one week before
     * Upload iso to FTP servers
     * Upload iso to torrents
 #.
 Send an announcement mail for Alpha release